-- A. Results in the level detected column for TTHMs, HAA5s, radiological and inorganic contaminants are the highest detected level at any sampling point.
-The result in the level detected column for chlorine is the annual average of the quarterly averages.
+A. Results in the level detected column for radiological and inorganic contaminants are the highest detected level at any sampling point.
+The result in the level detected column for chlorine is the annual average of the sample results and the results in the level detected column for total trihalomethanes (TTHMs) and haloacetice acids (HAA5s) is the highest running annual average of the quarterly averages.
 Results in the level detected column for lead and copper are the 90th percentile of all sample results.
 The range of results for chlorine is the range of results (lowest to highest) at the individual sampling sites.
-The range of results for lead and copper is the number of samples during the sampling period that were above the action level. - B. The results for TTHMs and HAA5s are above the MCL but are not considered violations because compliance is based on an annual average of four quarterly samples and only one quarterly sample was taken in 2004.
-The City of Fellsmere is now sampling for TTHMs and HAA5s every quarter to monitor the levels of these parameters. - C. The City of Fellsmere received a monitoring and reporting violation in 2004 due to sending a copy of the Consumer Confidence Report to the Department of Environmental Protection after the regulatory due date.
-This report was provided to customers on time and all other regulatory deadlines concerning this report were met.
+The range of results for lead and copper is the number of samples during the sampling period that were above the action level.